dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Paperfin Rascal<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/4/a439c0ca-0cb2-4293-825e-1a72159953b9.jpg?1562361413|https://scryfall.com/card/lrw/77/paperfin-rascal?utm_source=api>`
    When Paperfin Rascal enters the battlefield, clash with an opponent.
 If you win, put a +1/+1 counter on Paperfin Rascal.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Pestermite<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/2/f252ae53-443c-4a27-b8f0-639a9a2b8598.jpg?1562374183|https://scryfall.com/card/lrw/78/pestermite?utm_source=api>`